Faculty & Staff

 Will Smiley

-Assistant Professor in Humanities, University of New Hampshire, Advisory Council
+Associate Professor in Humanities, University of New Hampshire, Advisory Council

-Will Smiley is Assistant Professor in the Humanities Program at the University of New Hampshire.
+Will Smiley is Associate Professor in the Humanities Program at the University of New Hampshire.
 He is a historian of the Middle East, Eurasia, the Ottoman Empire, and international law; previously served as an Assistant Professor of History and Humanities at Reed College; and has held post-doctoral fellowships at Princeton and New York University.

 His first book, From Slaves to Prisoners of War: The Ottoman Empire, Russia, and International Law (Oxford University Press, 2018), examines the emergence of rules of warfare surrounding captivity and slavery in the context of the centuries-long rivalry between the Ottoman and Russian empires, which defined the future of the Middle East and Eurasia.
 His other publications include articles in the Law and History Review, International Journal of Middle East Studies, Journal of the History of International Law, Journal of the Ottoman and Turkish Studies Association, Journal of Ottoman Studies, Turkish Historical Review, and International History Review.